 4.2.1 Centre Records

-All flights are to be logged on the central Logstar computer, live at the launch point.
-Motor- Glider flights are to be logged on Logstar immediately after the flight.
+All flights are to be logged on the Glidex computer in the log cabin which is live at the launch point.
+Motor- Glider flights are to be logged on Glidex immediately after the flight.

 4.2.2 Pilot Logs